VerKnowSys/Shable/README.md

     DEBUG=1 bin/reign …

 Debugging per Shable function:
-> Here we're loading shable functions and calling inner function "inventory_read()" directly with debugging enabled:
+> Here we're loading shable functions and calling inner functions "inventory_hosts()" and "inventory_read()" directly:

+Example 1:
     ${SHELL}        # load new shell since in case of error
                     # whole environment will be closed by error()
-    . lib/shable
+    . lib/shable    # load Shable functions

+    # load hosts of group: "anything" from inventory file: "inventory-test" with debugging information:
     DEBUG=1 inventory_hosts inventory-test:anything

+Example 2:
+    ${SHELL}        # load new shell since in case of error
+                    # whole environment will be closed by error()
+    . lib/shable    # load Shable functions

+    # load and inject values of user: "demo2" of group: "anything" from inventory file: "inventory-test"
+    inventory_read inventory-test:anything demo2

+    echo "${test3value}" # value from params of host "demo2" from inventory file
+    # => 888

 Testing Shable core functionality: